DE1-Engineering-Mathematics/module-resources/notes/0-refresher.md

 ## <a id="engineers-love"></a>0.5 Engineers love
 ### 0.5.1 Unit comparisons and dimensional analyses

 Rather than looking at equations as just a collection of abstract numbers and symbols, engineers are usually attributing some physical meaning to them.
-This means that each term \textit{may} have units.
+This means that each *may* have units.
 Furthermore, each term may be higher dimensional than a simple scalar (e.g. 7) and could be a vector (e.g. [3, 2, 4] or matrix, [1, 2; 5, 3], etc. ).
 <br><br>
 Crucially, only quantities with the same units and dimensions may be added (+), subtracted (-) or compared ($=, <, >$).
 This is very useful as it allows us to quickly assess whether a problem has been correctly stated and frequently to spot ways to simplify an expression.
 Also, it means you have less to remember as you can always check the units to see if, for example, your fraction is the right way up.
 <br><br>